laravel/docs/valet.md

 <a name="php-configuration"></a>
 ## PHP Configuration

-You may add extra configuration `.ini` files in the `/usr/local/etc/php/7.X/conf.d/` directory to customize the way that version of PHP operates.

-Once you've added or updated these settings you must reboot or run `valet restart php`.
+You may add additional PHP configuration `.ini` files in the `/usr/local/etc/php/7.X/conf.d/` directory to customize your PHP installation.
+Once you've added or updated these settings you should run `valet restart php`.

 ### PHP Memory Limits

-By default Valet sets memory_limit and file upload max size in `/usr/local/etc/php/7.X/conf.d/php-memory-limits.ini`.
-This affects both the CLI and FPM processes.
+By default, Valet specifies the PHP installation's memory limit and max file upload size in the `/usr/local/etc/php/7.X/conf.d/php-memory-limits.ini` configuration file.
+This affects both the CLI and FPM PHP processes.

 ### PHP-FPM Pool Processes

-Valet's PHP-FPM configuration is found in `/usr/local/etc/php/7.X/php-fpm.d/valet-fpm.conf`.
-In this file you may increase the number of FPM servers and child processes if your workflow requires it.
-Keep in mind that these settings will influence CPU and RAM requirements.
+Valet's PHP-FPM configuration is contained within the `/usr/local/etc/php/7.X/php-fpm.d/valet-fpm.conf` configuration file.
+In this file you may increase the number of FPM servers and child processes utilized by your PHP application.

 <a name="other-valet-commands"></a>
 ## Other Valet Commands